-Providers may refer to Reimbursement Not Available - Outpatient Mental Health and Substance Abuse Services for noncovered outpatient mental health and substance abuse services.
+Reimbursement is not available for for noncovered outpatient mental health and substance abuse services.

 Definition of Covered Services

 A covered service is a service, item, or supply for which reimbursement is available when all program requirements are met.
 DHS 101.03(35) and 107, Wis.
 Admin.
 Code, contain more information about covered services.